What do IQ OQ and PQ mean and why are they critical in Pharmaceutical Manufacturing?

 - Temperature Control Systems

-- Overheating/Low-Temp Alarms
+- Overheating/Low-Temperature Alarms

 - Pressure Control Systems

-- Fan/Motor Speed/RPM
+- Fan/Motor Speed (RPM)

-- Display Units/Human-Machine Interface Units (HMI’s)
+- Display Units/Human-Machine Interface (HMI)

 - Operational Signals

-- Servo Motors Accuracy
+- Servo Motor Accuracy

 - Pressure Switches